sdr-enthusiasts/acars_router/acars_router/README.md

 * Outbound Queue Population
   * When an output is configured with `--send-udp-acars`, `--send-tcp-acars`, `--send-udp-vdlm2` or `--send-tcp-vdlm2`, an output queue is created for each destination.
   * When an output is configured with `--serve-tcp-acars` or `--serve-tcp-vdlm2`, an output queue is created for each host that connects.
+  * When an output is configured with `--serve-zmq-acars` or `--serve-zmq-vdlm2`, ZMQ handles per-connection queueing, so a single output queue for each is created.
   * All of these output queues are kept in lists: `output_acars_queues` and `output_vdlm2_queues`.
   * A pool of `output_queue_populator` threads receive messages from the dedupe message queues.
 The message object is duplicated for each output queue in the output queue lists, and placed onto the queues.
 If `--override-station-name` has been set, the JSON is modified accordingly.
   * Each output queue is then processed by a TCP/UDP client/server and the processed JSON message is sent out.